March 3, 2025

 • Deletion (Recycle bin): Keeps deleted audio recordings on your device for 30 days.
 If you disable the setting, all recordings in the Recycle bin will be deleted.

-Tap the red Record button at the bottom of your screen to start recording your audio.
+Tap the red 'Record' button at the bottom of your screen to start recording.

 Pressing the Record button on Android device

-Note: Depending on the make and model of your Android device, you might have a Record button and/or Microphone icon.
-For example, if you’re using a OnePlus Android device, tap the Microphone icon at the bottom to record audio.
+Note: Depending on your Android device, you may see a 'Record' button or a 'Microphone' icon.
+For example, on OnePlus devices, tap the Microphone icon to record audio.

-If you selected Standard mode, the word “Standard” will appear in the top left corner of your screen during the recording.
+If you selected Standard mode, 'Standard' will appear in the top-left corner during recording.

 Recording a voice not in Standard mode on Android

-Tap the Pause button to stop the recording, then tap it again to resume recording.
+Tap the 'Pause' button to stop recording temporarily, then tap it again to resume.

 Tapping Pause on an audio recording on Android.